 This website contains affiliate links.
 As an Amazon affiliate, I earn from qualifying purchases (What’s This?).

-If you love Mediterranean flavors but crave an easy to prepare recipe, this is the dish you’ll keep on repeat.
+If you love Mediterranean flavors but very much prefer something that’s quick and easy to prepare, this is the dish for you.

 For the shrimp and orzo: